Makaan.com

 Makaan.com is an online real estate portal in India, launched in 2007.
 It has a rating system for brokers.

 History

-Makaan.com was a part of Anupam Mittal-promoted People Group.
-The group owned other businesses like Shaadi.com and Mauj.
+Makaan.com was a part of the Anupam Mittal-promoted People Group.
+The group owned Shaadi.com and Mauj.

 Promoters

-In April 2015, Proptiger.com, an independent online real estate advisor, took over Makaan.com.
-The move looks to enhance the services provided by makaan.com is now a part of Elara Technologies PVT Limited, Singapore which is also the company that owns Proptiger.com.
+In April 2015, PropTiger.com, an independent online real estate advisor, took over Makaan.com.
+Makaan.com is now a part of Elara Technologies Private Ltd., Singapore, which is also the company that owns PropTiger.com.
 Elara Technologies PVT Limited is a digital real estate marketing and transaction service provider.
-SAIF Partners, Accel Partners, and Horizons Ventures are some of the major investors of Elara.
-Rupert Murdoch's News Corp, a global media, book publishing, and digital real estate services company took a 25% stake in Elara in November 2014.
+SAIF Partners, Accel Partners, and Horizons Ventures are some of the major investors in Elara.
+Rupert Murdoch's News Corp., a global media, book publishing, and digital real estate services company, took a 25% stake in Elara in November 2014.